 This is the France that the average person sees and reads about.
 But it’s also an inherently traditional country with rules that, in some regard, makes countries such as Australian and Britain looking positively radical and progressive.
 But in order to ensure that no foreigner ever really understands how to live in France all of these rules are entirely unwritten and, in many cases, completely inexplicable.

-Hence you will never really ever know when to use vous or tu, when to kiss and when not to or what is the appropriate order of courses, use of cutlery or type of wine to drink.
+Hence you will never really ever know when to use vous or tu, when to kiss and when not to or what is the appropriate order of courses.
+The correct use of cutlery is a mystery and knowing what type of wine to drink, when and with what takes 10 years practice.
 Never mind the fact that if you drink a latte or cappuccino after breakfast time you are clearly mal-educated.

 It explains why the Brits find the French, especially Parisians, rude and arrogant.
 In Britain if you want to find the Tower of London you go up to the first person you find in the street and go “Hey mate, where’s the Tower of London?”
-No introduction, no question, of course, that the person would speak anything other than English, and no niceties.
+No introduction, no niceties, and no question, of course, that the person would speak anything other than English.

 But in France, prior to asking a similar question you must first preface it with an introductory paragraph longer than the Magna Carta, starting with the expression (in French of course) “Excuse me for disturbing you could you please help me….etc etc and then followed by the relevant question.